Hello and Welcome!

 Over the past 10 years, I have mostly taught hatha and restorative yoga with a focus on mindful movement, stress reduction and mobility.
 I've worked in studio settings, private homes, corporate environments, hospitals, conferences, schools, and gyms with a wide variety of populations.
 I have experience using yoga and/or mindfulness to support clients with a range of concerns including women’s health, chronic pain, stress, sleep hygiene, healthy ageing, mental health, grief & loss, and chronic illness.

 In 2016, I obtained my Masters in spiritual care and psychotherapy, focusing on grief & bereavement as well as supporting individuals at end of life.
 I am also currently pursuing further training in psychotherapy at the Ontario Psychotherapy and Counselling Program.
 Drawing on my education in psychology and counselling, my teaching approach aims to be inclusive, supportive and non-judgmental.
-My primary focus is on enabling clients to connect with a form of practice that speaks to their unique needs and helps them work towards their health and wellness goals.
+My primary focus is on enabling clients to connect to movement as a joyful, grounding and empowering practice.

 ABOUT YOGA + MINDFULNESS